Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Though coffee, green tea, and black tea can certainly offer some health benefits, it is important to keep your coffee, caffeinated tea, and overall coffee intake low.
 According to a 2013 study published in Canadian Family Physician, drinking over 300 milligrams of caffeine can be problematic (18).

 Though it doesn’t seem to contribute to serious health effects, high caffeine intake, especially during the first trimester can increase the risk of miscarriage.
 Since caffeine is a diuretic, it helps to release fluids from your body that can increase the risk of dehydration and calcium loss as well.
-Consuming 1 to 2 cups of caffeinated drinks a day does not seem to affect your and your baby’s health.
+Consuming 1 to 2 cups of caffeinated drinks a day does not seem to affect you and your baby’s health.

 Gluten

 Gluten is a protein that is found in certain grains, including wheat, rye, spelt, and barley, and foods and drinks made with these grains, including bread, pasta, baked goods, and beet.
-Gluten is highly inflammatory and many people are sensitive to it.
-Additionally to rampant gluten intolerance, Celiac disease is a common autoimmune disease.
-People with Celiac disease cannot eat or be exposed to gluten because it affects their small intestines and leads to a variety of chronic symptoms.
+Gluten is highly inflammatory, and many people are sensitive to it.

 According to a 2020 study published in Science Reports, consuming gluten during pregnancy can increase the risk of childhood Celiac disease (19).
 It is important that you remove gluten from your diet, especially if you have gluten intolerance or Celiac disease.
 Gluten can hide in many foods, so read your labels carefully and ask for gluten-free options when eating at a restaurant or a friend’s or family’s home.